-1. Significant Accounting Policies
+1. Material Accounting Policies

-Daejan Holdings Limited is a company domiciled in the United Kingdom.
-The consolidated financial statements of the Company for the year ended 31 March 2023 comprise the Company and its subsidiaries (together referred to as "the Group").
+Daejan Group Holdings Limited ("the Company") is a company domiciled in the United Kingdom.
+The consolidated financial statements of the Company for the year ended 31 March 2024 comprise the Company and its subsidiaries (together referred to as "the Group").

-The consolidated financial statements were authorised for issuance on 29 September 2023.
+The consolidated financial statements were authorised for issuance on 30 September 2024.